The Angels have hired Ron Washington, the 71-year-old's first job as MLB manager since 2014 – KION546

 Washington replaced Phil Nevin, who wasn’t re-signed last month after 1 1/2 losing seasons in charge of the long-struggling Angels.
 Los Angeles is mired in stretches of eight consecutive losing seasons and nine straight non-playoff seasons, both the longest streaks in the majors.

-Washington is the fourth manager in the last six seasons for the Angels following the departure of Mike Scioscia, who spent 19 years running the Halos’ bench before walking away after the 2018 season.
+Washington got a two-year contract.
+He’s the fourth manager in the last six seasons for the Angels following the departure of Mike Scioscia, who spent 19 years running the Halos’ bench before walking away after the 2018 season.
+Brad Ausmus, Joe Maddon and Nevin have all tried and failed to reverse the Angels’ slide.

+Washington’s successful tenure at Texas had plenty of bumps along the way.
+He tested positive for cocaine use during the 2009 season and offered to resign, but he kept his job and led the Rangers to the World Series in 2010 and again in 2011.

+Washington abruptly resigned from the Rangers on Sept.
+5, 2014, surprising the baseball world.
+Two weeks later, he acknowledged having an extramarital affair and cited it as the reason for leaving Texas, which had intended to bring him back in 2015.

-Washington knows the AL West well.
+With a reputation as a personable, old-school manager with an ebullient personality and an exciting edge, Washington also knows the AL West well.
 Along with his time in Texas, he spent 13 seasons over two stints as a coach with the Oakland Athletics.

+In the 2011 film “Moneyball,” about the A’s unlikely 2000s success, Washington was played by actor Brent Jennings, who delivered one of the movie’s most memorable lines when urged by GM Billy Beane (Brad Pitt) to tell a player how easy it is to learn how to play first base: “It’s incredibly hard!”

+In real life, Washington is one of the most respected infield coaches in the game’s history.
+His drills and viewpoints have been used across the majors to improve players’ performance, and he helped the Braves’ infielders throughout his most recent coaching stop — all four Atlanta infielders made the 2023 NL All-Star team, along with former Washington disciples Freddie Freeman and Dansby Swanson.

 AP MLB: https://apnews.com/hub/MLB